A Day Trip from Dublin: The Bray to Greystones Walk

 The Bray to Greystones Cliff Walk

 Now that you’re nice and full, it’s time to walk it off.
-Stroll along the rocky beach of the Bray seafront towards Bray Head.
+Stroll along the promenade of the Bray seafront towards Bray Head.
 It’s incredibly obvious where the walk starts as the dirt path turns to the left away from the street and towards the water.

 The walk is 7km in one direction, is fairly easy and should take approximately two to three hours to complete – depending on the amount of photo op and snack breaks you take.